PhilipMa2/Lion-Study-Buddy/README.md

 * students are matched iff both parties have approved of the match

 #### Profile
+A student's privacy is protected based on the access level of the user accessing their profile.
+There are 3 access levels:
+1. Non-matched user / guest [LEAST ACCESS]
+2. Matched user [SOME ACCESS]
+3. The user themselves [MOST ACCESS]

+*Note*: The information accessible is cumulative by access level.
+In other words, a user with a higher access level can access everything someone with a lower access level can access, and more.

+**ACCESS LEVEL 1**:
+* User's first name
-* students have their own customizable profiles, where they can disclose information they believe is relevant for potential study buddies to know
+* User's bio (where they can disclose information they believe is relevant for potential study buddies to know)
+* User's open posts

+**ACCESS LEVEL 2**:
+* User's last name
+* User's email
+* User's schedule availability visualized

+**ACCESS LEVEL 3**:
+* list of matched study groups (with names of members)
+* list of incoming requests which they can accept or decline
+* list of pending requests they have made
+* list of past / closed study groups ie. from previous semesters
-* students indicate their availabilities for study via the schedule visualizer
+* editable access to their visualized schedule
-* students' privacy is protected based on the access level (ie. match status) of the user viewing their profile.
-In other words, sensitive information like email and last name will not be disclosed until both parties have agreed to match.
+* editable access to their personal bio text box